Sholinganallur: Economy

+Sholinganallur is home to a number of BPO and IT/ITES companies.
+Many major IT companies including Wipro, Infosys, Tata Consultancy Services, and more.

 Etymology

-The etymology given by Tamil scholars is "Chola" + "Angam" + "Nallur", which indicates that Sholinganallur was once part of a Chola settlement, most likely during the 8th century before which this used to be a marshland with a mango forest.
+The etymology given by Tamil scholars is "Chola" + "Angam" + "Nallur", which indicates that Sholinganallur was once part of a Chola settlement, most likely during the 8th century before which this used to be a marshland with a mangrove forest.